ArjoNagelhout/sphere/README.md

 ## Iterative approach
 Building a game engine is hard, so we employ the software development model of:
-- don't try to write everything perfectly from scratch
+- don't try to write everything perfectly from the start
 - build abstractions and refactor as you go
 - make small, measurable goals that can be done in a day